khairooo/Data-visaulisation-/README.md

-some  my Machine Learning projects as an Artificial Intelligence Instructor
-- From python Basics  to the last project of Unsupervised Machine Learning.
+Some of my Machine Learning projects as an Artificial Intelligence Instructor, From python Basics  to the last project of Unsupervised Machine Learning.